 Has your contract with your energy supplier come to an end?
 If so, it’s likely that you can save some money by switching to a new provider rather than renewing your contract.
 You can use any of the popular comparison sites to quickly compare deals and check who would be cheapest.
 Try to make sure that the supplier you choose also has a reasonable reputation for customer service.

 Time your heating properly

 It’s important to make use of your boiler’s timer controls so that you can make sure you’re heating your home at the right time.
 Rather than leaving the heating on throughout the day, time it to come on just before you get in from work.
 Similarly, you should be able to set the timer so that the heating comes on shortly before you get up – making the house nice and toasty when you wake up in the morning.

 If you’re the kind of person that finds themselves forgetting to turn the heating off then timers should help you here, too.
 Just make sure that it’s set to switch itself off automatically after a couple of hours.

-Interestingly, it’s now law that all new boiler installations must be installed with controls, which was part of the Boiler Plus reforms, which aim to increase the energy efficiency of UK homes and attempts to reduce carbon emission.
+Interestingly, it’s now law that all new boiler installations must be installed with controls, which was part of the Boiler Plus reforms, which aim to increase the energy efficiency of UK homes and attempt to reduce carbon emissions.